 When an employee feels able to share their views and concerns with an employer, the benefits can be far-reaching.
 By encouraging your team to share their opinions and ideas, you create the potential for your employee voice mechanisms to have a real impact.
 A strong employee voice and engagement programme can have the following benefits:

 - It will provide an early warning for emerging issues

 - It will increase organisational engagement

-As the Gallup research demonstrates, a highly engaged workforce will not only be more productive, they will also be less likely to take time off.
+As the Gallup research demonstrates, a highly engaged workforce will not only be more productive, but they will also be less likely to take time off.
 High attendance levels are always at the top of the priority list in every employee engagement strategy.
 This is especially relevant for your remote workers, who are under greater strain and more likely to experience burnout.

 Utilising surveys to check on specific company areas is a simple and effective way to encourage your employees to have a voice within your company.
-Scheduling surveys that use a mix of multiple-choice and written responses will enable your team to fully express their views and ideas, provide you with a clear understanding of any issues, and insights into how to move forward.
+Scheduling surveys that use a mix of multiple-choice and written responses will enable your team to fully express their views and ideas and provide you with a clear understanding of any issues and insights into how to move forward.
 This form of listening is ideal for remote workers, who can no longer raise issues with their manager over the water cooler.